Performance Metrics 2: Scorecard Stats Are Your Secret Weapon

 Want the perfect example?
 Consider Luke Donald.

-Luke Donald finished the 2011 season ranked the number one player in the world.
+Luke Donald finished the 2011 season ranked the world number one player.
 But you’d never guess it from his driving stats.
 He finished 147th on the tour in driving – pathetic by PGA Tour standards.

-So how did he wind up the #1 player?
+So how did he wind up the #1 player in the world?

 By finishing in the Top 10 in a number of other categories: